-Your manager may need to refer you to our occupational health service (OHS).
+Your manager may need to refer you to our OHS.
 The purpose of this will be to seek advice and information regarding your health condition, and how it affects your ability to attend work and carry out your duties.
-Your manager will tell you that they're referring you to occupational health and the reasons for this.
+Your manager will tell you that they're referring you to Occupational Health and the reasons for this.